We are all paranoid about losing our cryptocurrencies to theft on centralized exchanges. Aren’t we?

 OpenLedger is a blockchain based company based out of Denmark that provides decentralized solutions for the crypto market.

-They have a decentralized exchanged known as OpenLedger Dex which is leveraging BitShare’s graphene technology to cater its services.
+They have a decentralized exchanged known as OpenLedger Dex which leverages BitShare’s graphene technology to cater its services.

-- It has native BCO token called as BridgeCoin.
+- It has native BCO token called BridgeCoin.

-- It has no single point of failures because of its federated servers.
+- It has no single point of failure because of its federated servers.

-The login process is quite simple where you just need to select a unique username and a cryptographic password will be generated automatically which you need to note down and keep it safe.
+The login process is quite simple.
+You need to select a unique username, and a cryptographic password will be generated automatically.
+Just note it down and keep it safe.

-The volume at the time of writing on this exchange is 201 BTC which I think is decent for a decentralized exchange with 38 cryptocurrencies/crypto assets pairs listed on it.
+The volume at the time of writing on this exchange is 201 BTC, pretty decent numbers for a decentralized exchange with 38 cryptocurrencies/crypto assets pairs listed on it.

-You will be required to access this exchange by making an account on MetMask because it is an Ethereum DApp.
+To access this exchange, you will need an account on MetMask because it is an Ethereum DApp.

 6. Radar Relay

-Radar Relay, a decentralized exchange that allows you to trade Ethereum tokens without the interference of any middleman.
+Radar Relay is a decentralized exchange that allows you to trade Ethereum tokens without the interference of any middleman.

-To use Radar Relay, you will need MetaMask wallet with ETH cryptocurrency on it to pay for the Gas fees etc.
+To use Radar Relay, you will need a MetaMask wallet with ETH cryptocurrency on it to pay for the Gas fees, etc.

-The exchange is in beta phase now but is having sufficient volume to get your hands dirty.
-Also, here you control your funds and the only thing that you need to take care of while using this exchange is the recovery phrase of your MetMask Wallet.
+The exchange is in the beta phase currently but has sufficient volume to get your hands dirty.
+Also, you control your funds and the only thing that you need to take care of while using this exchange is the recovery phrase of your MetMask Wallet.

-You can also use this exchange with your Ledger Nano S wallet which is a more safer option to do so.
+You can also use this exchange with your Ledger Nano S wallet which is a much safer option.

 The volume at the time of writing on this exchange is 3 BTC with more than 40 cryptocurrencies/crypto assets pairs listed on it.

-However, the UI is not that great now but the way it looks now shows it will get only better with time.
-Recently BarterDex, which is a product of Komodo platform that crossed 60,000 atomic swaps on its exchange recently.
+The UI, however, is not great.
+Hopefully it will get better with time.
+BarterDex, a product of the Komodo platform, recently crossed 60,000 atomic swaps on its exchange!

-Also, the new version of their GUI wallet which will be available on Windows, Mac, Linux is under development and is expected to be much user-friendly and fast.
+Also, the new version of their GUI wallet which will be available on Windows, Mac, and Linux is under development and is expected to be much faster and user-friendly.

 But for advanced users, the old GUI version is available on Github here.

-So if you are tech nerd go ahead and do your first atomic swap using BarterDex.
+So if you are a tech nerd, go ahead with your first atomic swap using BarterDex.

 The volume at the time of writing on this exchange is 2 BTC with more than 80 cryptocurrencies/crypto assets pairs listed on it.

-To be a truly anonymous peer-to-peer network, it uses Tor and doesn’t hold fiat or bitcoins on their servers or in their account.
-Every aspect of this exchange is decentralized from placing the order, to matching the order, to executing it.
+To be a genuinely anonymous peer-to-peer network, it uses Tor and doesn’t hold fiat or bitcoins on their servers or in their account.
+Every aspect of this exchange, from placing the order, to matching the order, or executing it, is decentralized.

 Currently, it supports 126 cryptocurrencies (including BTC) and is available on Windows, Mac, and Linux platforms, but trade volumes are low.

-How Bitsqaure work is beyond the scope of this article.
-But in the future, CoinSutra is going to cover all important aspects of Bitsquare…
+How Bitsqaure works is beyond the scope of this article.
+But in the future, CoinSutra is going to cover all essential aspects of Bitsquare.

-Note: Bitsquare was rebranded to Bisq due to copyright issues.
+Note: Bitsquare rebranded to Bisq due to copyright issues.